uncbiag/dgc/README.md

 # Deep Goal-Oriented Clustering

 This is the depository for the paper, Deep Goal-Oriented Clustering (DGC).
-This page documents the ```shell python```.
+This page documents the python library ```dgc```, including instructions to re-create one of the experiments in the paper and instructions on how to apply DGC to a customized ddataset.
 Here we give a brief description of DGC.

-DGC is built upon VAE, and uses similar variational techniques to maximize a variation lower bound of the data log-likelihood.
-A (deep) variational method can be efficiently summarized in terms of its generative & infernece steps, which we describe next.
+DGC is built upon VAE, and uses similar variational techniques to maximize the variation lower bound of the data log-likelihood.
+A (deep) variational method can be efficiently summarized in terms of its generative & infernece processes, which we describe next.

 ## Generative process for DGC
 Let x,y,z and c denote the input data, the side-information, the latent code, and the index for a given Gaussian mixture component, we then have